theJaxon/CKAD/README.md

 ---

 #### Deployments:

 * Represent multiple replicas of a Pod
 * The `metadata` section of the deployment template doesn't need a name because k8s automatically generates a name for each replica
+* Any major change results in the deployment creating a new RS that uses new properties
+* The old RS is kept but the number of replicas is set to 0 (Useful for rollbacks)
+* Max number of pods = number of replicas + number specified in maxSurge

 ```bash
 # Scale deployment using kubectl